P7h/StormTweetsSentimentD3UKViz/README.md

 * Python v2.7.x installed on the machine for triggering the visualization.
 * Clone this repo and import as an existing Maven project to either Eclipse IDE or IntelliJ IDEA.
 * This application uses [Google Guava](https://code.google.com/p/guava-libraries) for making life simple while using Collections and other generic stuff.
-* This application also uses [Jackson](http://jackson.codehaus.org) for unmarshalling the JSON response got from Bing Maps API.
+* This application also uses [Jackson](http://jackson.codehaus.org) for unmarshalling the JSON response got from Google Maps API.
 * Requires ZooKeeper, JZMQ, ZeroMQ installed and configured in case of executing this project in distributed mode i.e. Storm Cluster.<br>
 	- Follow the steps mentioned [here](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) for more details on setting up a Storm Cluster.<br>